Korick-Slipstream/getting-started/README.md

 # getting-started

+## Editing the file

-Just joining the fun with Githubians
+Just joining the fun with Githubians, more will show up here :)